Divorce Mediation Attorneys Morris County, NJ

 Divorce Mediators Randolph, NJ

-The first thing that will need to be done now that the mediation process has begun is for both parties to clearly communicate their position, needs, and concerns for their divorce and its related issues to each-other, and our divorce mediator.
+The first thing that will need to be done now that the mediation process has begun is for both parties to clearly communicate their position, needs, and concerns for their divorce and their related issues to each other, and to our divorce mediator.
 In order to begin negotiating, both parties and our divorce mediator will need to know where each individual stands, and the resolutions they hope to achieve.

 Having this understanding will allow us to create together a mediation schedule.
 As the mediation process is voluntary, it is up to the divorcing couple to decide when they will meet with our divorce mediator.
 Your mediation attorney can provide you with a recommendation for how often they believe you should meet in order to resolve your divorce in the time-frame that makes sense for you, and this can vary based on how easy, or how difficult, your mediation attorney believes it will be to find the solutions that will work for both parties.
 Of course, the final decision is up to you and your spouse, and may depend much on your work schedules and availability, however you can rest assured that our attorneys are flexible, and willing to work around your busy schedule.